11-year-old killed in Iowa school shooting was a joyful boy known as ‘Smiley,’ his mother says

 DES MOINES, Iowa (AP) — Ahmir Jolliff dashed out of his home in Perry Thursday morning, eager to see his friends on the first day back to school after winter break.

 It was vintage Ahmir — known as “Smiley” around his house — an 11-year-old whirlwind of cheerful activity.
 He kept a trunk of toys unlocked in the front yard so anyone could play with them, his mother said.
-He loved soccer, played the tuba and sang in choir.
-He had a habit of touching people on their shoulder and asking them how their day was.
+He loved soccer, played the tuba, and sang in choir.
+He had a habit of touching people on their shoulders and asking them how their day was.

 “I just had a feeling he was still in that building,” she said.